Merkoba/Hue/README.md

 The admin email must go in superuser_emails in user_config.secret.json.
 It's used to take over control of the main room.
 The main room is created on first join, with no roles.
 To get admin on the room use /annex.

-To have a fully working system, as it is intended, getting all the API keys (YouTube, Twitch, Soundcloud, Imgur) is very recommended.
+To have a fully working system, as it is intended, getting all the API keys (YouTube, Twitch, Soundcloud, Imgur, Vimeo) is very recommended.
 If you don't need some of these, disable them in user_config.json (for example "youtube_enabled": false) Mailgun api key is necessary for account creation and password recovery, so it must be provided.
 A Google Recaptcha key is necessary to enable captcha verification on registration, though captcha support can be disabled ("recaptcha_enabled": false).
 Hosting of uploaded images through an S3 service is supported, yet optional.
 To enable S3 support, set "image_storage_s3_or_local" to "s3".
 Set API keys in user_config.secret.json.

 Put the files in the directory you want it work and call "npm install".
 That should install all necessary packages.